 - Change the “Results to File” and save it as HTML or just run the “Results to Text” to see the Results tab results.

 - Load the HTML file into a web browser.

 4. Copy the page to a Microsoft Word File.
-I set the layout to landscape, but you could keep the file layout as portrait rather than landscape if your table is narrow.
+I set the layout to landscape, but you could keep the file layout as a portrait rather than landscape if your table is narrow.

-5. Depending on the size of field names, the table may be stretched.
+5. Depending on the size of the field names, the table may be stretched.
 Select the table, and on the menu bar, highlight the Table Tools – Layout – AutoFit Contents toolbar options.
 This will format the table correctly.

 6. The result is a quick and very usable document that you can use as documentation starter or a change log for your data discovery project.

 The code referenced in this article can also be found a the GitHub Repository SQL TSQL Document.
 The code is also part of a VSCode project that you can run to view the HTML page in a browser window I used as a test harness during development.
 You only need the SQL file, but if you want a simple VSCode .node project which will refresh the browser view each time you run the TSQL, you can find it in the repository with instructions in the Notes.MD on getting the gulp-webserver setup.

 The code, having HTML in the TSQL, would not display, so I have included a link to the SQL File here.
 A picture of the VSCode project is shown below.